The application opens August 31st, 2023. All complete applications are due by November 1st, 2023.

 No, please apply to the consortium that has the best program for your research interests.

-Yes, the application will request information about your current mentorship, including a letter of support, and your plan for mentoring while you are in the training program.
-Applicants who have a mentor within the consortium (BCM, UAB, UMB, UP or our international partner universities) will have preference during the review process.
-If you need help obtaining a mentor within the consortium, send a concise email regarding your academic interests to our Program Manager (email@example.com) and attach a copy of your bio-sketch.
+Yes, fellows should have a mentor-triad.
+Consisting of a mentor based at their LMIC site and a mentor based at their US institution.
+If you need help confirming which mentors you should have, please reach out to the program manager, Maggie Whittington (email@example.com).
+The application will request information about your current mentorship, including letters of support, and your plan for mentoring while you are in the training program.
+Applicants who have mentors within the consortium (BCM, UAB, UMB, UP or our international partner universities) will have preference during the review process.
+If you need help obtaining a mentor within the consortium, send a concise email regarding your academic interests to our Program Manager (firstname.lastname@example.org) and attach a copy of your bio-sketch.

 The NIH bio-sketch is required for official grant applications.
 Please view the NIH template located here: https://grants.nih.gov/grants/forms/biosketch.htm